 Nexium Lawsuit

 People who filed Nexium lawsuits claim the drug caused them to develop kidney injuries and chronic kidney disease.
-As of January 2023, more than 13,500 Nexium and Prilosec lawsuits say AstraZeneca knew the drug could cause kidney problems but failed to warn the public.
+As of February 2025, 11,974 Nexium and Prilosec lawsuits claimed AstraZeneca knew the drug could cause kidney problems but failed to warn the public.
+AstraZeneca agreed to settle the cases in 2023.

 Fact Checked